Converting Lbs to Short Tons: A practical guide

 -

-Agriculture: Determining the weight of harvested crops, especially grains, can be expressed in short tons to facilitate trading and market analysis.
+Agriculture: Determining the weight of harvested crops, especially grains, can be expressed in short tons to enable trading and market analysis.

 Handling Large Numbers and Scientific Notation